Martin Currie Emerging Markets Fund Class IS (MCEMX)

 Martin Currie Emerging Markets Fund Class IS manages currency risk through a combination of hedging strategies and active currency management.
 The fund may use currency forwards, options, and other derivative instruments to hedge its exposure to specific currencies.
 Active currency management involves making strategic decisions to overweight or underweight certain currencies based on macroeconomic analysis and expectations for future currency movements.
 The fund's currency risk management approach aims to mitigate the negative impact of currency fluctuations on its investment returns, while also potentially capturing opportunities to generate additional income from currency movements.

-What is the MoonshotScore for MCEMX?
+What are the key factors to evaluate for MCEMX?